Jacobsen syndrome

 Each child should be assessed in terms of individual movement expression and the potential to maximize their movement efficiency.

-The Bobath approach is a goal-oriented and task-specific concept that aims to change the construct both the internal and external environment in which the individual and the nervous system can function efficiently and effectively.
+The Bobath approach is a goal-oriented and task-specific concept that aims to change the construct of both the internal and external environment in which the individual and the nervous system can function efficiently and effectively.

 Integrating play within Neurodevelopmental treatment (NDT) is proven to have many benefits in improving developmental delay.
 It improves cognitive and perceptual skills and acts as a stimuli for normal movement patterns by providing appropriate activities.